Ladysnake/Sculkhunt/FEATURES.md

 - Use projectiles like arrows, eggs, snowballs, etc... to bamboozle sculk trackers to another position.
 - Noise machines with opening trapdoors, extending pistons, bells, etc... can be useful to hide your position and scramble your tracks.
 - Sculk trackers have a hard time distinguishing blocks in bright environments, so use this to your advantage by making lava traps for example.
+- Mining blocks by hand or with wooden tools doesn't make any sound, so prioritize them if you wish to stay under the radar.